zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 	![](/images/gg_pg_initload_report.png)

-	It is a good way to investigate your Goldengate process result.
-I can see some good statistics at the end of this report
+	This is a good way to investigate your Goldengate process result.
+You can see some statistics at the end of this report

 **This concludes this lab.
 You may now [proceed to the last lab](#next).**